Woman on a High Stool

-Woman on a High Stool (French: Femme au tabouret, La femme assise) is an oil painting on canvas by the French artist Henri Matisse from early 1914.
+Woman on a High Stool (French: Femme au tabouret or La femme assise) is an oil painting on canvas by the French artist Henri Matisse from early 1914.
+It is held in the Museum of Modern Art, in New York.

 It is a portrait of Germaine Raynal, the wife of the poet and art critic Maurice Raynal.
 With its simplified geometric structure, dark contouring, and subdued palette, the work relates closely to Paul Cézanne and Cubism.